 where $\mathcal{L}$ represents the Laplacian matrix of the user-item graph.
 The element-wise product in Eq. \ref{eq:ngcf} represents the affinity between connected nodes, containing the collaborative signals from interactions.

-However, the notably heaviness and burdensome calculation of NGCF's architecture hinders the model from making faster recommendations on larger graphs.
+However, the notable heaviness and burdensome calculation of NGCF's architecture hinder the model from making faster recommendations on larger graphs.
 LightGCN solves this issue by proposing Light Graph Convolution (LGC), which simplifies the convolution operation with:

-When an interaction takes place, e.g. a user clickes a particular item, there could be multiple intentions behind the observed interaction.
+When an interaction takes place, e.g. a user clicks a particular item, there could be multiple intentions behind the observed interaction.
 Thus it is necessary to consider the various disentangled intentions among users and items.
-DGCF proposes the cross-intent embedding propagation scheme on graph, inspired by the dynamic routing algorithm of capsule netwroks \cite{sabour2017dynamic}.
+DGCF proposes the cross-intent embedding propagation scheme on the graph, inspired by the dynamic routing algorithm of capsule networks \citep{sabour2017dynamic}.
 To formulate, the propagation process maintains a set of routing logits $\tilde{S}_k(u,i)$ for each user $u$.
 The weighted sum aggregator to get the representation of $u$ can be defined as:

 for $t$-th iteration, where $\mathcal{L}_k^t(u,i)$ denotes the Laplacian matrix of $S_k^t(u,i)$, formulated as: